 Ankara Textiles, a fashion and African fabrics retailer based at Legacy Corner in Sandton Central is now making cloth face masks in a wide variety of super vibrant patterns and colours.
 Masks cost R30 each plus delivery.
 They are also selling fabrics for those looking to make their own PPE.

-Whatsapp +27 65 812 1155 to order and arrange delivery.
+Whatsapp +27 65 812 1155 to order and arrange delivery or buy them in store at Legacy Corner.
 View the Ankara collection online at facebook.com/ankaratextiles/

 Artist and designer Yda Walt translates the world around her into quirky and colourful prints.
 Her screen-printed cloths are then hand-stitched to create artworks and homeware items in a range of fabrics.
 Yda Walt is now making beautiful face masks in her beautiful and idiosyncratically South African patterns.
 Masks are two layers of 100% cotton fabric (the top layer is handprinted) with an envelope for you to insert your own extra layer.
 The 'Hello' on the top layer is optional.